My First Rehearsal of the year – broken down!

 - I very briefly go over the bathroom procedure, since it is a time-sensitive policy, and students may have to go even as I’m speaking.

-- I explain that the chord I play on the piano is a cue to stand up, which is also called “Level 1”.
+- I explain the chord I play is a cue to stand up, which is also called “Level 1”.
 I play the specific chord and they stand up and I compliment (reinforce) them for following directions (one of my guidelines).
 We then discuss proper body alignment while singing and WHY it is important.
 I ask them to sing a specified descending pattern, and compliment them for following directions, and for singing out.
 I pose an open-ended question or two about vocal technique, and frame it in the following way: “Who can raise their hand and tell the class, ………”, and then I wait a few seconds.
 When I call on a student, I say “Thank you for raising your hand,” and support their answer.
 (My positive response to their answer usually leads to more students wanting to be called upon).
 Each time someone is called upon, I thank them for raising their hand, and find the truth in their answer, demonstrating that there are no wrong answers.

 - After 5-8 minutes of warming up, I have them sit back down, where I briefly go over the three body alignment positions in the class: Level 1 is standing up, Level 3 is sitting back (which is what I allow them to do as I continue to pontificate), and Level 2, which is sitting at the edge of their chair with great body alignment.